homebioarchaeologybooksarticleseventslecturescoursestoursgallerymusicmythpoetrylinkscontact

 Read six poems excerpted from HOUSE OF THE MUSE

-House of the Muse, Poems from the British Museum
+HOUSE OF THE MUSE: Poems from the British Museum 2005

 How do ancient works of art continue to inspire new art?
 The great poet Keats must have seen panels of the Parthenon Frieze masterminded by the Greek artist Pheidias in the new British Museum and probably wrote his great poem "Ode on a Grecian Urn" from that inspiration.
 Some ancient myths are so moving that every generation revisits them in new ways, including music, art, literature, dance, theater and now cinema.
 We know Homer inspired Virgil.
 Ovid inspired Titian.
 Titian inspired Rembrandt.
 Rembrandt inspired Van Gogh, and so on.
 Inspiration is not limited to themes or ideas and may sometimes be found in small objects rarely seen or not always deemed major works.